Health-Related Quality of Life, lifestyle, and pain – The ICEPAIN study

 The database was constructed to collect information on HRQoL and some aspects concerning people’s general lifestyle such as employment, consumption of tobacco, alcohol, and other substances as well as information on the experience of chronic illness and stressful trauma such as accidents and violence.
 Participants were also asked about their experience of pain, the nature and spread of pain, effects on daily life and quality of life as well as access to and use of health care.

 The data collection was in the form of a digital questionnaire.
 The sample was based on a group of respondents from the data collection company MASKÍNA (Þjóðargátt).
 The sample was stratified according to age, gender, and residence.
-The first phase of data collection took place in the summer of 2021 where data was collected from 5,550 individuals and 4,500 (81%) agreed to be contacted again later for further data collection.
+The first phase of data collection (ICEPAIN 1) took place in the summer of 2021 where data was collected from 5,550 individuals and 4,500 (81%) agreed to be contacted again later for further data collection.
+The second wave (ICEPAIN-2) in fall 2026 will again use an online survey, targeting 12,000 adults: approximately 4,500 recontacted ICEPAIN-1 participants and 7,500 new individuals randomly drawn from a national panel.
+Linking ICEPAIN-1 and ICEPAIN-2 will enable five-year longitudinal analyses of pain development and its associations with lifestyle and psychosocial risk and protective factors.

 In addition to collecting quantitative data with questionnaires, specific groups of participants that have agreed to be contacted again will be invited to participate in qualitative research on various aspects of HRQoL, lifestyle, and pain.